indeedeng/Mariner-Issue-Collector/README.md

 ### Step 2 : Set environment variables

 At a minimum, the demo app will expect you to have set a MARINER_GITHUB_TOKEN environment variable, containing an auth token for the GitHub API.
+Other environment variables, and their default values, are shown below.

 ```
 MARINER_GITHUB_TOKEN: Your Auth Token